 Except as stated below, the allowed amount for providers in the service area that don't have a contract with us is the least of the three amounts shown below.
-The allowed amount for providers outside Washington or Alaska that don't have a contract with us or the local Blue Cross and/or Blue Shield Licensee is also the least of the three amounts shown below.
+The allowed amount for providers outside the service area that don't have a contract with us or the local Blue Cross and/or Blue Shield Licensee is also the least of the three amounts shown below.

-- An amount that is no less than the lowest amount the plan pays for the same or similar service from a comparable provider that has a contracting agreement with us - 125% of the fee schedule determined by the Centers for Medicare and Medicaid Services (Medicare), if available - The provider's billed charges.
+- An amount that is no less than the lowest amount we pay for the same or similar service from a comparable provider that has a contracting agreement with us - 125% of the fee schedule determined by the Centers for Medicare and Medicaid Services as implemented by Premera - The provider's billed charges.
 Note: Ground ambulances are always paid based on billed charges.